awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

       + `gtid_mode` – `ON`, `ON_PERMISSIVE`, or `OFF_PERMISSIVE`
       + `enforce_gtid_consistency` – `ON`

-      For more information about parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+      For more information about parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

    1. If you changed the parameter group of the DB instance, reboot the DB instance\.
 For more information, see [Rebooting a DB instance](USER_RebootInstance.md)\.